 This last tip focuses heavily on fiction writers, but non-fiction writers may find it useful too.
-Basically, if the character dialog or tone is too mechanical or distant, the reader will not be held in the story.
-If characters converse in a way that does not ring true for them as a character or the way people actually converse, you risk losing a reader’s attention.
+Basically, if the character dialog or tone is too mechanical or distant, they will not hold the reader in the story.
+If characters converse in a way that does not ring true for them as a character or the way people converse, you risk losing a reader’s attention.

 I think this may be one of the most uniquely challenging aspects of writing good fiction.
 I’ve literally put down books because the dialog or characters don’t ring true.

-I’m not going to link to any specific Character Templates online, but Googling will reveal dozens of premade options.
+I will not link to any specific Character Templates online, but Googling will reveal dozens of pre-made options.
 I suggest making a Word document with your favorite or most useful questions from a variety of existing templates.
 Creating your own template is really the only way to go in my opinion.
 You need to qualify the Template based on your own writing style and the way you think about your characters.

 But to get you started, here’s a list of some standard information that’s useful for getting to know your character:

 - Full Name

 - Date and Place of Birth

 I would temper any of the above information you set down with some less normal pieces of information.
 A writer I know likes to ask “What makes this character weird?” and answer that question to better understand their characters.
 I like to answer “what is this character’s biggest regret?”
 However you go about it, I like to ask and answer a few questions that delve into the character’s history and personality.